 This mindset comes into play when they gladly accept the workload that’s been given to them without complaint or sass.
 They keep their eyes on the prize even if the work is challenging, repetitive, or stressful – and this is true with many outsourced business processes, such as technical or customer support.

-For a Filipino worker, a USD 300 monthly salary is not slavery.
+For a Filipino worker, a US$500 monthly salary is not slavery.
 Depending on the job at hand, of course, it can be a pretty decent amount that is enough to sustain a good way of life and afford more than the essential needs of a family.

 It allows your company to increase its bottom line and give decent work and wages to employees in the Philippines, as well as promote good working conditions in the BPO industry in the country.

 As such, companies looking to outsource their business processes in the Philippines should not let themselves be hampered by any sort of misplaced guilt or hesitation.